 Identify sectors and locations currently under-served by you and your competitors, and try to connect with prospects in those areas.
 Being the first to enter a new market allows you to showcase your expertise and gain valuable experience with little to no competition.

 To Avoid Falling Into A Dependency Trap

 Focusing too heavily on one customer or one industry can put your business in a restrictive box that you may not be able to escape.

 For example, needs might shift the foundation of your business.
 You might tailor your processes and products for one company or industry, but those processes won’t transfer to other potential customers.
 Before you know it, your services are so niche that it’s nearly impossible to grow.
-This puts your business in the unenviable position of trying to attract customers and industries you aren’t equipped to handle.
+This puts your business in the unenviable position of attracting customers and industries you aren’t equipped to handle.
 By diversifying your business, you will have more control over your company’s success.